cfpbackup/hmda-combined-documentation/fig_versioned_docs/version-2021/data-specifications.md

 Enter, in dollars, the value of the property securing the covered loan or, in the case of an application, proposed to secure the covered loan, relied on in making the credit decision.

 Example: If the property value is $350,500, enter 350500.

 > a.
-Enter "NA" if the requirement to report property value does not apply to the covered loan or application that your institution is reporting.
+Enter “NA” if the requirement to report property value does not apply to the covered loan or application that your institution is reporting.

 > b.
-Enter "Exempt" if, pursuant to the 2018 HMDA Rule, your institution is not reporting Property Value.
+Enter “Exempt” if, pursuant to the 2018 HMDA Rule, your institution is not reporting Property Value.

 #### (2-89)[Paragraph 4(a)(29)—Manufactured Home Secured Property Type](https://www.consumerfinance.gov/policy-compliance/rulemaking/regulations/1003/4/#a-29)